Skip to main content

 Gerry Devlin

 Gerry is a graduate of Trinity College Dublin, Ireland and moved to New Zealand in 1988.
-He successfully completed his FRACP in 1995 and is also a Fellow of the Cardiac Society of Australia and New Zealand.
-He became a Fellow of the European Society of Cardiology in 2012 and completed an MD thesis with the University of Auckland in 2013.
+He is a Fellow of the Royal Australasian College of Physicians, the Cardiac Society of Australia and New Zealand, and the European Society of Cardiology.

 Alongside his role at the Heart Foundation, Sir Collin is the government appointee to the NZ Health Quality & Safety Commission board and a member of the NZ College of Public Health Medicine Council.